Full Form of GRN – Goods Received Note

 - It works as evidence for auditors and hence included in the audit trail procedures.

-- GRN shows the actual quantity received and hence the loss of higher payment to the suppliers can be detected.
+- GRN shows the actual quantity received, and hence the loss of higher payment to the suppliers can be detected.

 - It is delivery proof.
 It is a legally enforceable document and can be submitted in the court.

-- The financial departments of bigger firms can use this document for comparison purposes as to how much quantities of goods ordered and how much has actually been received and entered in the books.
+- The financial departments of bigger firms can use this document for comparison purposes as to how much quantities of goods are ordered and how much has actually been received and entered in the books.

 This has been a guide to the Full Form of GRN and its definition.
 Here we discuss the process of Goods Received Note along with its features, importance, and differences.
 You may refer to the following articles to learn more about finance –